 Any attempt to identify the best candidates for the right job using fair, objective, consistent and accurate means should be the aim of all employers.
 But to do so using shortcuts such as this could be more damaging than we think.
 As my mum used to say, if you’re going to do it, do it right.

-To read more of Jonathan Atkins's blogs click here.
+To read more of Jon Atkin's blogs on business psychology topics, click here.

 It seems graphology – or the study of handwriting – is back in the news.
 A recent article on the HR Magazine website suggests a resurgence in popularity of the technique with "30% of UK and US companies using handwriting analysis as part of the recruitment process".
 Apparently, it is "fast becoming a crucial element in the vetting and screening of incoming personnel".